DMeechan/full-stack-flatfair/README.md

 The web client communicates to the back-end via a GraphQL API (think of it as an alternative to a REST API).
 Both the web client and Node.js server are using the Apollo libraries to handle this communication.

+Unit testing is handled by ava; end to end testing is handled by Cypress.

 So, in summary:

 - Vue.js web framework with Nuxt.js (for server-side rendering)
 - Ant Design CSS framework
 - Apollo client & server libraries for enable the GraphQL API
 - Lambda functions running Node.js
+- Unit tests with ava
+- End to end tests with Cypress

 Where is this hosted?
 On Netlify.